Most frequent questions and answers

 A: Please pay attention to the class, and close other applications and files on the computer.
 Eating and drinking are discouraged during class.
 For second graders and above, only the student should be at the computer during class.
 Whenever possible, students should sit alone in a quiet room and wear headphones to help them concentrate.
 Parents should allow children to learn independently in virtual class without additional help, beyond providing technical assistance when needed.
 Avoid surrounding sounds and interference; when siblings or family members appear in front of or near the screen, it affects the attention of other students.

-A: For Kindergarten, 1st grade, and 2nd grade, there is one grade per class.
+A: For 1st grade and 2nd grade, there is one grade per class.
 For 3rd grade through 8th grade, there are 1–2 grades per class, depending on enrollment.
 The number of classes per grade varies based on enrollment numbers.

 A: Our camp teachers consist of VSA Future’s senior teachers in English, math, and writing who have taught our school-year classes.
 Each teacher underwent a rigorous selection process, and all of our teachers feel a deep sense of responsibility and care for their students.
 We have received excellent feedback from students and parents regarding our teachers.